luke-c-newell/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
 This repository contains code for machine learning models that I have used to assess credit risk across a portfolio of personal loans.
-My client, LendingClub, wants to understand how the performance of different machine learning models differs so they can assess whether to use them for assessing credit risk.
-As credit risk is an unbalanced classification dataset, due to the fact that good loans vastly outnumber bad loans, there are a number of different models that can be employed.
+My client, LendingClub, wants to understand how the performance of different machine learning models differ, so they can assess whether to use them for assessing credit risk.

-Using a Jupyter Notebook, the scikit-learn and imbalanced-learn libraries, I have used oversampling, undersampling and combinatorial techniques to analyze a credit card dataset (LoanStats_2019Q1.csv).
+Using a Jupyter Notebook, the scikit-learn and imbalanced-learn libraries, I have used oversampling, undersampling and combinatorial techniques to analyze a credit card loan dataset (LoanStats_2019Q1.csv).
 To compare the models, I have calculated the balanced accuracy score, as well as the precision and recall scores to understand which model performs best.

 ### Terms used to assess Machine Learning models
-Precision: Number of true positives / Sum of all positives
+**Precision**: number of true positives / sum of all positives

-Recall: Number of true positives / Number of relevant elements
+**Recall**: number of true positives / number of relevant elements

-Balanced Accuracy Score: Average of Recall obtained on each class (High Risk and Low Risk)
+**Balanced Accuracy Score**: Average of recall obtained on each class (High Risk and Low Risk)

 ## Results
 Below is a comparison of the classification reports and balanced accuarcy scores of each ML model.
 I have also described the accuracy, precision and recall scores for each machine learning algorithm used in the analysis.
 I have rounded the balanced accuracy scores to 2 decimal places for consistency across the results, full values can be found in the credit_risk_resampling.ipynb and credit_risk_ensemble.ipynb files.